 Is the Everest Base Camp Helicopter Return Trek Worth the Price?

-For many trekkers, the Everest Base Camp Helicopter Return Trek is absolutely worth it, especially if you want to experience the Everest region without spending several extra days walking back down to Lukla.
+For many trekkers, the Everest Base Camp Helicopter Return Trek is absolutely worth the extra cost — especially if you want to experience the Everest region in a more comfortable and time-efficient way without missing the real trekking adventure.

 How Much Money Do You Actually Need for the Everest Base Camp Trek?